MedVisBonn/bonndit/README.rst

 ..
 [Gruen24] Johannes Grün, Thomas Schultz: Learning Low-Rank Tensor Approximation for GPU-based Tractography.
 In proceedings: CDMRI, 2024

+The regularized low-rank approximation using TractSeg references was first implemented in :code:`prob-tracking` and introduced in

+..
+[Gruen25] Johannes Grün  Tobias Bauer, Theodor Rüber, Thomas Schultz: Deep learning based tractography with TractSeg in patients with hemispherotomy: Evaluation and refinement

 The use of quadratic cone programming to make the kurtosis fit more stable which is implemented in :code:`kurtosis` has been explained in the methods section of

 ..
 [Groeschel16] Samuel Groeschel, G. E. Hagberg, T. Schultz, D. Z. Balla, U. Klose, T.-K. Hauser, T. Nägele, O. Bieri, T. Prasloski, A. MacKay, I. Krägeloh-Mann, K. Scheffler: Assessing white matter microstructure in brain regions with different myelin architecture using MRI.
 In: PLOS ONE 11(11):e0167274, 2016